nicksellen/projects/baseNode_docConst.md

 ## 6. Member
 1. A Member may—
 	1. reside in the space and make use of the other Resources,
-	1. take part in Operational Activity, Collective Choice and Constitutional Amendment,
+	1. participate in Operational Activity, Collective Choice and Constitutional Amendment,
-	1. participate in the selection of Volunteers and other Members.
+	1. participate in the selection of Volunteers and other Members, and
+	1. participate in Voluntary Assistance and Intervention during Conflict Resolution.
-1. A Volunteer should—
+1. A Member should—
 	1. take what they need and seek aid if required,
-	1. take on a portion of the social and logistical responsibility for the space, and
+	1. take on a portion of the social and logistical responsibility for the space,
-	1. contribute in some way to the wider world.
+	1. contribute in some way to the wider world, and
-	1. assumes an equal share of the social, legal, financial, logistical, digital, spiritual
+	1. assume an equitable share of the entire responsibility for the space with other Members, including social, legal and financial matters.
 1. In order to become a Member a person must—
 	1. have resided in the space as a Volunteer for at least 28 days in total, of which at least 14 days were consecutive, and
 	1. reconfirm they have read, understand and accept the Constitution and Collective Agreements.
-1. A person becomes a Member subject to the result of an Application Procedure where `the participants` are residential and remote Members.
+1. A person becomes a Member subject to the result of an Application Procedure where `the participants` means all Members, residential and remote.
 1. A person ceases to be a Member—
 	1. at their request (automatically switching to Volunteer,)
-	1. if they have been absent from the space for more than 6 months (automatically switching to Volunteer,) or
+	1. if they have been continuosly absent from the space for more than 6 months (automatically switching to Volunteer,) or
 	1. by Conflict Resolution Intervention.

 <p align="center"><i>Procedures</i></p>